pulumi/docs/README.md

 ## About this repository

-This repository hosts the documentation that we **generate** for the Pulumi CLI, SDK, and tutorials sourced from https://github.com/pulumi/examples.
-It's also responsible for building and deploying the https://www.pulumi.com website.

-If you're interested in contributing a blog post or other documentation, **you'll likely want to consult [pulumi/pulumi-hugo](https://github.com/pulumi/pulumi-hugo) instead**.
-There, you'll find all of our hand-crafted documentation, including, guides, tutorials, blogs, and landing pages, along with all of the assets and templates we use to render the Pulumi website.
-You'll also find all of the instructions you need to get going.
+This repository hosts all of our hand-crafted documentation, including, guides, tutorials, blogs, and landing pages, as well as all of the assets and templates we use to render the Pulumi website.
+It also houses the documentation that we generate for the Pulumi CLI and SDK, and it's responsible for building and deploying the https://www.pulumi.com website.

 ## Toolchain

 We build the Pulumi website statically with Hugo, manage our dependencies with Node.js and Yarn, and write our documentation in Markdown.
 Below is a list of the tools you'll need if you'd like to work on the project: